-I will go through what exactly does extra weight mean, what makes pull-ups so surprisingly hard, and what you can do to increase the number of pull-ups you can do.
+I will go through what exactly extra weight means, what makes pull-ups so surprisingly hard, and what you can do to increase the number of pull-ups you can do.

 What Makes Pull-Ups so Hard?

-Many different aspects can ultimately make pull-ups feel harder than they usually should be.
+Different things can make pull-ups significantly harder than what they should be.

-Don’t get me wrong, pull-ups are tough exercise and are not to be underestimated.
+Don’t get me wrong; pull-ups are a tough exercise and should not be underestimated.
 However, I feel you will agree with me that we should try to give ourselves every advantage possible.